Warning! Your browser is extremely outdated and not web standards compliant.

 Can I have LASIK if I have cataracts?

-If you currently have a cataract, chances are you are not a good candidate for LASIK.
+If you currently have a cataract, chances are you are not a good LASIK candidate.
 A cataract is the natural clouding of the eye’s lens.
 Cataract surgery replaces the cloudy lens with a clear plastic one which generally provides much clearer vision.
 However, as the need for cataract surgery approaches, you may want to consider a premium intraocular lens to replace your natural cataract lens to enhance your vision.
 During your cataract evaluation, your surgeon will discuss intraocular replacement lens options with you as well as potential post-cataract LASIK surgery.
 If you have already had cataract surgery, you may still qualify for LASIK if you have a significant residual refractive need.

 Can LASIK help with glare and nighttime driving?